 As a CFO or finance executive, you likely know that outsourcing your Finance & Accounting processes can be an easy and effective way to drive significant savings.
-But done well, a Finance & Accounting Outsourcing (FAO) provider can do so much more for your business, freeing you from many of the headaches that plague today’s CFOs and enabling you to drive business results rather than simply report them.
-Below are the issues afflicting modern-day finance organizations and a description of how partnering with an FAO provider can help.
+But done well, a Finance & Accounting Outsourcing (FAO) provider can do so much more for your business, freeing you from many of the headaches and challenges that plague today’s CFOs and enabling you to drive business results rather than simply report them.
+But what exactly are the challenges of today's CFOs?

-Many companies, particularly those that have grown through multiple acquisitions, are running numerous ERPs and technology platforms.
-These disparate and disconnected systems, which often require manual rekeying of data, are one of the main reasons that many organizations are still struggling with a month-end close that resembles a fire drill.
-They create reports that are too late to make an impact, too difficult to understand and often done in Excel.
+First, let's address disparate systems.
+These disconnected systems often require manual rekeying of data, and are one of the main reasons that many organizations are still struggling with a month-end close that resembles a fire drill.
+They create reports that are too late to make an impact, too difficult to understand and too often done in Excel.
 Additionally, they have limited capacity or ability to track business metrics and perform root cause analysis.

 Further compounding the problem is the fact that baby boomers are retiring and a new generation, with very different career goals and employment needs, is taking their place.
 And if you’re planning on upgrading technology from a legacy system to a more mainstream platform, be prepared for increased attrition once you train your employees to operate the upgraded system as they will now have improved and more relevant skills to market.

-“Essentially you want to make sure you’re always seeing the forest and not just the trees, which isn’t always possible given an ever-changing landscape,” Weis said.
-“As a company grows from start-up to medium and then mid-market enterprise, the best-laid plans often go astray and the result is usually a combination of disparate systems and a general lack of talent that makes it difficult for many companies to scale.”
+Essentially you want to make sure you’re seeing the forest and not just the trees, which isn’t always possible given an ever-changing landscape.
+As a company grows from start-up to medium and then mid-market enterprise, the best-laid plans often go astray and the result is usually a combination of disparate systems and a general lack of talent that makes it difficult for many companies to scale.

 An outsourcing service provider can help by consolidating systems onto a single platform, standardizing processes, and providing the talent necessary to scale the business quickly and effectively.
 This allows you to concentrate on growing your core business, while you leave the F&A function to someone who delivers that exceptionally well as part of their core business.

-An FAO provider can partner with a cloud-based technology solution, such as NetSuite, to deliver F&A services on a platform that automates processes, more effectively manages workflow and allows the FAO provider to deliver real-time insights.
+An FAO provider can work within your technology to deliver F&A services that more effectively manage workflows and deliver real-time insights.
 This real-time reporting equips their clients with the data necessary to better handle uncertainty and make more informed decisions regarding their business.”

-In addition to no real-time reporting, disparate systems preclude the ability to delve into customer behavior.
-When data is housed in a single-platform with drill-down capabilities, it becomes possible to not only see the big picture but to drill down into specific groups of customers, a single customer, and even single transactions.
-This allows an enterprise to determine which are their most profitable accounts and identify the characteristics of those accounts that their sales department should be proactively seeking new clients.
+As the CFO evolves into the right-hand to the CEO and is responsible for a slew of other responsibilities from strategy to M&A, using an FAO provider can allow the enterprise to determine which are their most profitable accounts, identify the characteristics of those accounts, and bring those to their sales department to close new clients.
 Additionally, credit terms can be customized based on customer behavior, allowing those who regularly pay in a timely fashion to enjoy more lenient credit terms and cracking down on those who don’t with tighter credit terms and by prescribing a set of actions that encourage on-time payment.

 Just like in all areas of business, technology within F&A is quickly evolving.
 Automation, analytics – both predictive and prescriptive – cognitive capabilities, both FAO and technology providers alike are investing heavily in these areas.
 It is not possible for an enterprise to keep up with this level of investment in a non-core function and many of your competitors have already made the decision to outsource and are taking advantage of the benefits these technologies can deliver.